justuswilhelm/todobackend-aiohttp/README.md

 Upon successfully launching, you can open up http://www.todobackend.com/specs/index.html?http://localhost:8000 in your browser and test against a reference Todo-MVC implementation.

+## Deployment

+If you intend to run the server in production, make sure to provide a reachable hostname using the `HOST` environment variable.
+This gets used for returning a valid task `url` attribute.

 ## Requirements

 - Python 3.5.0